Welcome

 The Local Land Charges Register records a wide range of statutory charges and restrictions, including:

-• Planning charges (e.g., conditions attached to planning permissions)
+• Planning charges (e.g., conditions attached to planning permissions and enforcement notices)

 • Listed building charges